coderjojo/creative-profile-readme/CONTRIBUTING.md

 1. Fork this repository.
 2. Clone the your new repository to your system.
-3. Create a new branch (i.e. `add/your-name`).
-4. Add your profile.
+3. Add your profile.
 Remember to add **alphabetically to the list.**
-5. Commit changes and push the new branch.
+4. Commit changes and push the new branch.
-6. Open and submit a PR.
+5. Open and submit a PR. :tada: